LmaA-aD/AdKats/README.md

 website where players can apologize for their actions in-game.
 Players can be forgiven into negative total point values which is why a 'less than 1' clause is needed. <br/><br/>

-You can run multiple servers with this plugin on the same database, just use different serverIDs for each one in plugin settings.
-If you want punishments to increase on this server when infractions are commited on others set "Combine Server Punishments" to true.
+You can run multiple servers with this plugin on the same database; a different ID is automatically assigned to each server.
+If you want punishments to increase on this server when infractions are committed on others set "Combine Server Punishments" to true.
 Rule breaking on another server won't cause increase in punishments on the current server if "Combine Server Punishments" is false.
 This is available since many groups run different rule sets on each server they own, so players breaking rules on one server may not know rules on another, so they get a clean slate.